Careers at ADB

 Yes, only if the eligibility requirements are met.

-Stipend is provided to all interns according to the location of internships up to 56 calendar days.
-Interns may choose to work beyond 56 calendar days in agreement with the designated supervisors, but without stipend.
+Stipend is provided to all interns for the duration of the internship.
 Exception to receiving stipend would be interns who fall under the special arrangement category between select schools and ADB.

 Interns are to shoulder accommodation, transportation and food expenses; as well as part of the airfare.